Skip to content

 There are two main types of garlic that you can grow in containers.
 Hardneck bulbs are hardier than softnecks and will grow better in areas with cold winters.
 On the downside, the bulbs don't store as well as softnecks do.
 Softneck Garlics are best grown in areas with milder climates (temperate regions).
 This variety has a floppy stalk.
 It’s easy to grow, and the mature bulbs can be cured or dried to provide it with a long shelf life.

 The right soil mix is crucial for growing garlic igrow bags and containers.
-We recommend using a high-quality potting mix that contains a good balance of nutrients and organic matter and complies with the Australian Standards as indicated by the red ticks on the side of the bag.
+We recommend using a high-quality potting mix that provides a balanced nutrient profile and organic matter, and complies with Australian Standards, as indicated by the red ticks on the side of the bag.
 It must drain well.
 You can also add some compost or aged manure to the mix to improve soil fertility and structure.

-Want to know how to make Balcony or small space compost?
+Want to know how to make a balcony or a small space compost?
 Check out the BLOG

 When filling your Root Pouch grow bags or containers with soil, make sure to leave about 5cm of space at the top of the bag to allow for watering and root growth.
 You can also add some slow-release fertiliser or organic matter to the soil mix to provide nutrients throughout the growing season.

-Garlic is a bulb plant, which means the key to getting healthy, super-sized heads, is to use a high phosphorus fertiliser. for the new gardener, look for organic fertilisers marketed specifically for bulb plants like daffodils, tulips, or hyacinths.
+Garlic is a bulb plant, which means the key to getting healthy, super-sized heads, is to use a high-phosphorus fertiliser.
+For the new gardener, look for organic fertilisers marketed specifically for bulb plants such as daffodils, tulips, or hyacinths.
 Pellet-style, slow-release fertilisers works best.
 Add about 2 tablespoons for medium pots and mix well with the top few centimetres of soil.

 Once you have your soil mix ready, it's time to plant your garlic cloves.
-Separate the cloves from the garlic bulb and plant them about 2-3cm deep and 10-15cm apart in the Root Pouch grow bag or grow bag garden bag.
+Separate the cloves from the garlic bulb and plant them about 2-3cm deep and about 10cm apart (you can pack them in tighter, which will result in smaller bulb heads due to restricted growing space in the soil).
+4 cloves can comfortably grow in a 12L Root Pouch grow bag , 8 in a 16L and let yourself grow in a larger bag or Raised Garden bed!

 This space is important if you want your garlic to form large, full heads.
 The base of the clove (where the roots will sprout) needs that depth.